 Investing in your knowledge is never bad, especially when it is a manageable cost.
-Unlike many college degrees, I learned how to write well and build a blog through the amazing team at Project 24.
+Unlike many college degrees, I learned how to write well and build a blog through this course if online business is interesting.

 If you are interested, it is a good way to learn how to be a quality writer, but note they focus on building a site over 24 months.
 It isn’t some get rich quick or overnight scheme!

 To effectively accomplish this, you must start at least six months in advance as you will have many things you will need to prepare them and yourself.

 You don’t want to make this runway too short, or it could damage them or your relationship with your employer.

 When you are on good terms and are a high performer, be open with them far in advance.
 The longer you can put the first thoughts, the better.

 Telling them you are planning to hike in advance lets them think and ask you questions without you putting pressure on them.

 Then they can come back with questions, and you can start the conversation around leave of absence and how this sabbatical will make you a better employee as you will face issues and have only your wits to lean on.

 This growth will help you become a far more valuable employee to the company.

 If your boss is supportive, you will want to devise a plan for how this leave of absence will work.